 My interest in the DQSA of 2013 is only the Drug Supply Chain Security Act (DSCS) which is Title II within the overall bill.
 I’m going to keep referring to it as the DQSA of 2013 but be aware that I probably won’t ever write about the compounding part, Title I. If that is what brought you here, sorry, look elsewhere.

-it will be very soon.
+It is not law yet, but we can now be 100% sure it will be very soon.
 Even before the bill was Continue reading DQSA: Getting To Electronic Transaction Data Exchange

 Rumors abound that the Drug Quality and Security Act (DQSA), H.R.
 3204 will be debated and voted on in the Senate any day now (see “Waiting For The Senate To Act On A Track & Trace Bill, Again”).
 It already passed the House of Representatives back in September and the text is a compromise between the bill managers in both the House and the Senate, so everyone expects it to pass and be signed into law by President Obama.
 No one (except maybe some folks who don’t like the compounding part) wants to see its progress slowed, but there is a problem with the track and trace part that must be addressed before it is adopted or its implementation will quickly run into difficulties.
 Continue reading The Flaw That Must Be Addressed in H.R.
 3204, The Drug Quality and Security Act

 Last month, Eli Lilly posted a video about their serialization initiative on YouTube.
 It features Grant Lindman, Manager of Lilly’s Global Anti-Counterfeiting Operations, and David Colombo, Commercial Implementation Leader of Lilly’s Global Serialization Program talking about their global serialization program.
 It is worth a listen.
 Continue reading Eli Lilly: “Serialization Needs Standardization”

 Over the last five years the larger companies in the U.S. pharmaceutical supply chain have increasingly aligned around GS1’s Electronic Product Code Information Services (EPCIS) standard for holding and communicating serialization-based events.
 The hope and expectation by many of these manufactures and others in the supply chain is that EPCIS will be the standard that ensures supply-chain-wide interoperability in any future track and trace or ePedigree system that the federal government might impose.
 On its surface it appears that EPCIS is designed around GS1’s family of serialized identifiers, which are based on GS1’s GS1 Company Prefix (GCP) (see “Anatomy of a GTIN” and “Your GS1 Company Prefix: An Enterprise Resource“).
 This includes Continue reading Will Use Of EPCIS Force Everyone To Use GS1 Identifiers?